Porcelain Crowns in Denver and Golden, CO

 There are a variety of dental conditions that can compromise the strength of a tooth, things such as cracks and chips among them.
 A porcelain crown can return the strength, appearance, and function of the tooth, and it will make the tooth look great.
-Dr. Gill and Dr. Kenson use only porcelain crowns because of their unique combination of strength and beauty.
+Golden, Colorado dentists, Dr. Kenson use only porcelain crowns because of their unique combination of strength and beauty.

 In a clinical sense, a tooth can be divided into two parts — the root and the crown.
 The root is covered by the gums and is anchored down into the jawbone.
 The visible upper part of the tooth is called the clinical crown.
 When a damaged tooth is covered by an artificial restoration that partially or completely covers the clinical crown of the tooth, this is called a dental crown.